ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 - `key` - which is the `ke-bab` form of the filter class name, or a custom `$uriKey` [defined in the filter](#custom-uri-key)

-- `value` - this is optional, and represents the value the advanced filter will as a third argument in the `filter` method
+- `value` - even though this is optional, it represents the value of the advanced filter as a third argument in the `filter` method

 ### Custom keys